virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 pip install highspy
 ~~~

 Python and `*.ipynb` are optimally used in an [IDE](https://github.com/microsoft/vscode).
-Our recommendation is VSCode, used by the [PyPSA developers][15], due to ease of use, and being open-source.
+Our recommendation is VSCode, used by the [PyPSA developers][15], due to its ease of use, and being open-source.

 ---